Zoldonrasib

-RMC-9805, also known as Zoldonrasib, is an investigational drug that selectively targets the G12D mutation in KRAS dependent cancers.
-RMC-9805 functions as molecular glue that forms a non-covalent ligand-mediated protein-protein interaction between cyclophilin A and GTP-bound RAS.
+Zoldonrasib, also known as RMC-9805, is an investigational drug that selectively targets the G12D mutation in KRAS dependent cancers.
+Zoldonrasib functions as molecular glue that forms a non-covalent ligand-mediated protein-protein interaction between cyclophilin A and GTP-bound RAS.
 Subsequent covalent modification of the mutant Asp12 residue affords selectivity over wild-type RAS.

-As of 2025, RMC-9805 is in a phase 1/1b clinical trial for the treatment of KRAS G12D-mutant solid tumors.
+As of 2025, zoldonrasib is in a phase 1/1b clinical trial for the treatment of KRAS G12D-mutant solid tumors.
 Preliminary data indicated that KRAS G12D–mutant PDAC patients dosed at 1200 mg daily or 600 mg twice daily achieved a 30% objective response rate (n = 12) and 80% disease control rate (n = 32).